-I hold a Bachelor’s degree in International & Cultural Studies (focusing on the Middle East and Islamic terrorism), with a minor in Sociology/Criminology.
+I hold a Bachelor’s degree in International & Cultural Studies focusing on the Middle East, with a minor in Sociology/Criminology focusing on Islamic terrorism.

 I am the daughter of a former police officer, and have grown up around first responders and military personnel.

-In addition to role playing, I’ve been a moulage (realistic “injury” makeup) artist since August 2008.
+In addition to role playing, I have been a moulage (realistic “injury” makeup) artist since August 2008.
 Using moulage lets responders see what a wound looks like, get accustomed to blood and gore, and get hands-on practice in assessment and treatment.
-I’ve created “injuries” ranging from minor scrapes and bruises, to severe burns, impaled objects, and traumatic amputations.
+I have created “injuries” ranging from minor scrapes and bruises, to severe burns, impaled objects, and traumatic amputations.

 Clicking on the tabs at the top of this page will give you more information about me and my knowledge, work experience, and work capabilities.

 My resume and contact info are provided.
-There are lists of the role playing and moulage makeup work that I have done, and photo galleries with pictures of my moulage work and role playing scenarios.
+There are also lists of the role playing and moulage makeup work that I have done, and photo galleries with pictures of my moulage creations and role playing scenarios.